davelively14/locorum/README.md

 ## v0.4.4 to do list
 * Create a new Model for no results (NoResult)
-  - Will have two fields: :backend (links to a Backend) and :status (either "down" or "no_result")
+  - Will have two fields: :backend (links to a Backend) and :reason (either "down" or "no_results")
 - Create a GenServer for each project channel to store ResultsCollections and interact with Repo
   - Locorum.Project.ProjectChannelServer
     - ADD: get_new_results - runs BackendSys, collects results, stores them in :ets, broadcasts to channel.
 NOTE!!!
 Updating "newest_collections" with ONLY the new results if single search conducted.
 Don't overwrite collections from searches that have not been re-run.